Which of the following is NOT a macromolecule?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-Water, on the other hand, is a simple molecule consisting of two hydrogen atoms bonded to one oxygen atom (H2O).
-While it is crucial for life and serves as a solvent and medium for various biochemical reactions, it does not meet the criteria of a macromolecule due to its relatively small size and lack of complex structure.
-Therefore, water is not classified as a macromolecule, making it the correct answer to identify as NOT being a macromolecule.
+Water, on the other hand, is a simple molecule comprised of two hydrogen atoms bonded to one oxygen atom (H2O).
+It serves as a solvent and is crucial for many biochemical reactions but does not fit the criteria of a macromolecule due to its small size and lack of complex structure.
+Understanding the distinction between macromolecules and smaller molecules like water is fundamental in biochemistry and biology, as it helps clarify the roles different substances play within living organisms.

 Subscribe